SingleManTH/agiletoolkit.org/docs/overview/mvc.md

 ## What Is a Model In Agile Toolkit?

+In Agile Toolkit a Model represents a logical business entity such as `User`, `Payment`, `Book` or a sub-set of an existing Model such as `User_Admin`, `Payment_Pending` or `Delisted_Book`.
+Models are implemented as classes and inheritance is strongly encouraged.

-In Agile Toolkit, a Model encapsulates:
+A Model encapsulates:

 * The data structure of an entity
-* The business logic that's specific to that entity
+* The business rules and logic specific to that entity
-* Persistent external storage
+* Persistent external storage, including single and multi-record data access.
-* Record-level access.

-You'll build your relational Models with [Agile ORM](/TODO), an [object-relational mapper](http://en.wikipedia.org/wiki/Object-relational_mapping) offering an innovative blend of simplicity, flexibility and power.
-We also offer basic [support for NoSQL](/TODO) compatible with wide array of non-relational databases.
+Models can be manipulated within the application or they can be supplied to Views for user editing.
+For example, by adding `Model_User` to a `CRUD` View, you can easily create an admin page for editing your system users.

+There are two main implementations of Model:

+- `Model_Table` is the most commonly used and offers powerful [ORM](http://en.wikipedia.org/wiki/Object-relational_mapping) features for working with relational databases
+- `Model`, provides a pluggable interface to many of the popular NoSQL data stores, to Arrays and to Sessions.

+`Model_Table` is the Agile ORM.
+It provides all the features you've come to expect from a heavyweight PHP ORM, such as data structure definition, business rules, built-in query methods, joins, caching and record lifecycle events.
+But you'll be pleasantly surprised by the simplicity, flexibility and efficiency with which this is achieved.

-Models implement our [Composability](/TODO) design principle.
-For example: `Model_Book` may contain a field `author_id` which references `Model_Author` and Form will automatically use a drop-down (or auto-complete) allowing you to select a relevant entry from the related Model.
+Agile ORM implements our [Composability](/TODO) design principle.
+For example: `Model_Book` may contain a field `author_id` which references `Model_Author` and `Form` will automatically offer a drop-down (or auto-complete) for selecting a relevant entry from the related Model.

-Through Addons you can add support for much more advanced fields such as `Image`, where a user's image is uploaded, cropped, thumbnailed, stored and associated with your Model entirely behind the scenes, following best principles of [Abstraction](/TODO)
+And through Addons you can add support for much more advanced fields such as `Image`, where a user's image is uploaded, cropped, thumbnailed, stored and associated with your Model entirely behind the scenes, following best principles of [Abstraction](/TODO).

-And crucially, models also implement our [Extensibility](/TODO) principle.
-Because you can reconfigure all aspects of your queries Agile ORM Models can be easily extended to deal with evolving use-cases without refactoring your existing code.
+Crucially, Models also implement our [Extensibility](/TODO) principle.
+Because you can reconfigure your field definitions, rules and queries, Agile ORM Models can be easily extended to deal with evolving use-cases without refactoring your existing tests and code.

-For example, a `user` Model could be extended into a `superuser` Model, an `active_user` Model, and an `admin_user` Model, or whatever your application requires.
-Any behavior common with the parent can be reused or overridden, and new actions can be added to work with any subset of the relevant fields.
-A powerful feature of extended Models is the ability to add filters to ensure that only entities with the correct charateristics can be modified by the extended object, eliminating a whole class of bugs.

-Furthermore you can use hooks to supply actions which Model performs at certain times, such as `afterLoad` or `beforeSave`.

-In Agile Toolkit, best practice for adding new functionality generally involves extending existing code rather than refactoring the original object.
-The parent Model and its tests remain intact and classes using the parent continue to work  correctly.
 The new functionality is encapsulated in the extended Model and can be tested separately.

-There's a clean separation of concerns highly suitable for Agile development and clearly implementing our [Testability](/TODO) principle.
+In addition:

+- Agile Toolkit's [DSQL Query Builder](/TODO) class gives safe and elegant access the full power of your chosen DBMS, including expressions, complex joins and multi-step transactions
+- Definition of rules and normalizations is exceptionally easy and powerful
+- You can work with both single records and multi-record sets
+- Joins are handled efficiently, using a single SQL query.

 The combination of Model Composability, Model Extendability and the ability to inject reusable business logic into Models with Controllers (as explained below) helps ensure that your Toolkit Models will remain lean, agile and reliable.